RedPitaya/Documentation/developerGuide/hardware/125-14_MULTI/top.rst

 For detailed hardware specifications for Low-Noise STEMlab 125-14 devices used in the STEMlab 125-14 X-Channel System, please refer to the :ref:`STEMlab 125-14 standard specs <top_125_14>`.

-For more information about the software, please refer to: :ref:`X-Channel streaming <mch_streaming_top>`.
+For more information about the software, please refer to: :ref:`X-Channel streaming <x-ch_streaming>`.

 Pinout